digirati-co-uk/canvas-panel/packages/canvas-panel-core/src/components/EditableAnnotation/EditableAnnotation.md

-Editable annotation bounding box example, demonstrates the drag and drop and resize functionality.
+Editable annotation bounding box example, demonstrates the drag and drop and resize functionality, which works with both, mouse and touch devices.

 ```js
 let viewport;